B2B Lead Generation for Tech Companies (18 Strategies 2026)

 An example would be using augmented reality to bring the art to life when viewed through a smartphone.

-If you have a look at the image above, it was created to celebrate the launch of the Hot Tech Talent Campaign, Dice.
+If you take a look at the image above, it was created to celebrate the launch of the Hot Tech Talent Campaign, Dice.
 An online platform for the tech community.

 They teamed up with Global Street Art to create a tongue-in cheek campaign to challenge the stereotypical view that “tech professionals are all ‘geeks’ and celebrate all the amazing ‘hot tech talent’ out there in the tech industry.” – Onrec news.